 Benefits of Encapsulated Room Dependency

-I found the following benefits in the approach described in this article:
+I found the following benefits in the structure described above:

-- Room is a KSP plugin (and an annotation processor), so, by encapsulating it in a module, I might avoid the need to use KSP in other (client) modules.
-Even if I can’t get rid of KSP in client modules due to other plugins, I’m still happy with having Room out of the picture there.
+- Room is a KSP plugin (or an annotation processor), so, by encapsulating it in a single module, I might avoid the need to use KSP in other (client) modules.

 - Having all database related logic in one module makes my codebase safer.
-Now I know that if there are any changes in that module, they’re related to the database.
-In that case, I need to be very careful and review the changes for e.g. potential migration requirements.
+If there are any changes in that module, I know that they’re related to the database, so I need to be very careful and review the changes for e.g. potential migration requirements.

 - In larger projects, database related code can grow considerably.
-By placing it in a standalone module I can potentially make my builds faster.
+By extracting it into a standalone module I can potentially speed up the builds.

 Drawbacks of Encapsulated Room Dependency